Camphul/Trampoline/trampoline-user-logging/README.md

 ## Architecture

-trampoline-security-logging works based on the AoP principle(aspect oriented programming).
+trampoline-user-logging works based on the AoP principle(aspect oriented programming).

 Use `@LogUserActivity` and write readable descriptions in spel.
 The arguments are available as variables and more.